 If going to the post office, I recommend going around 14:30.
 I have found this to be the sweet spot when the lines are the shortest likely because everyone is at home finishing their lunch.

 You can go in person to each utility or company to pay most bills, but don’t.
-Better to stand in one line at Pošta than in 6 different lines.
+It is simply not worth saving the bill payment fee considering how long you’ll be in line.
+Better to stand in one line at Pošta than in 6 different lines at each utility.

 Bill Payment through a Bank Account

 Paying through a Croatian bank account is the easiest and cheapest way to pay invoices.
-If you do not pay for bill payment, the fee to pay an bill is around 2 kuna depending on the bank.
+If you do not pay for bill payment as a service on your bank account, the fee to pay an bill is around 2 kuna depending on the bank.
 If you have bill payment on your account (which you have to pay for monthly), then there is no fee to pay a bill.

 There are also multiple avenues for paying a bill through a bank account.
 You can pay in person at your bank, through a mobile app or by logging into your account through a web browser.
 For the latter, you’ll need a little calculator-looking gadget that your bank will give you.

-Some utilities will allow you to set up a direct debit from your bank account to occur automatically monthly.
+Some utilities will allow you to set up a direct debit from your bank account to occur automatically each month.
 To set this up, you’ll need to visit the utility directly to check if they offer “trajni nalog” and set it up.

 What You Need to Pay a Bill